View the Disabled Parking On-Street Locations map.

 Florida State Statute 316.1964 (5) states when an on-street parking meter restricts the duration of time that a vehicle may be parked, a vehicle properly displaying a disabled parking permit is allowed a maximum of four (4) hours at no charge.
-The disabled patron DOES NOT need to activate a parking session at an on-street pay station to receive the free four (4) hours.
+The disabled patron DOES NOT need to activate a parking session at an on-street pay station or thorough a mobile app to receive the free four (4) hours.

 Disabled Parking Off-Street